This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 The next way to speed up the transactions is to process the transactions "off-chain."

-Joseph Poon and Thaddeus Dryja created the Lightning Network whitepaper in January 2016 and it was completed in February 2018.
+Joseph Poon and Thaddeus Dryja created the Lightning Network whitepaper in January 2016, and it was completed in February 2018.

 The celebration of completing the Lightning Network was marked by ordering 2 pizzas on the (LN) by Laslo Hendricks.

 Laslo Hendricks also made the VERY first purchase of something with Bitcoin in 2010 for 2 pizzas with 10,000 Bitcoin.
-I wonder if both pizza orders were from the same person, probably a good friend right?
+I wonder if both pizza orders were from the same person, probably a good friend, right?

 El Salvador will be the first country to use the Lightning Network for Bitcoin payments.

 You might be wondering why is El Salvador adopting Bitcoin and the (LN)?
-El Salvador is very poor and so many citizens work in other countries to earn MORE money.
+El Salvador is very poor, and so many citizens work in other countries to earn MORE money.

 Many people send money back to El Salvador to help their families.
 It's estimated that 25% of El Salvador's GDP comes from diaspora remittances (people earning money out of the country).

-By using Bitcoin and the (LN) it’s going to be faster to send money to El Salvador and most importantly there will be fewer fees.
+By using Bitcoin and the (LN) it's going to be faster to send money to El Salvador, and most importantly, there will be fewer fees.

-Another benefit is El Salvador doesn’t have many banks.
-The cryptocurrency might help those who don’t have a bank, save money and thus get out of poverty.
+The cryptocurrency might help those who don't have a bank account save money and thus get out of poverty.

 The Lightning Network is an overlay network and isn't a blockchain or sidechain.
 It's a peer-to-peer network that operates on top of Bitcoin.
 The goal of the network is to provide very fast and cheap transactions.

-It’s used for Bitcoin payments but can also be used for Litecoin and in the future probably OTHER cryptocurrencies.
+It's used for Bitcoin payments but can also be used for Litecoin and, in the future, probably OTHER cryptocurrencies.

 The Lightning Network uses 2 features of Bitcoin and that is multi signatures and hashed timelocks (setting transactions into the future).
-Any blockchain that has these features such as Litecoin can use the (LN).
+Any blockchain that has these features, such as Litecoin, can use the (LN).

 Many cryptos have both of these features, so many others will probably join the network.

-The cool thing is that when MORE cryptocurrencies join the network this may mean anyone can trade cryptocurrencies for lower fees than an exchange.
+The cool thing is that when MORE cryptocurrencies join the network, this may mean anyone can trade cryptocurrencies for lower fees than an exchange.

 Whoever wants to use the lighting network has to have a multi-signature wallet and have enough Bitcoin in the wallet.
-Then both parties can transact instantly on the lightning network for LOW fees because they are sending IOU’s.
+Then both parties can transact instantly on the Lightning Network for LOW fees because they are sending IOU's.

 Potentially, the network could support millions of transactions per second (but it hasn't been proven yet).

-The weakest part of The Lighting Network is your own personal computer power and of course “internet speed.”
+The weakest part of The Lighting Network is your own personal computer power, and of course, "internet speed."

-You might be thinking ok the Lightning Network connects 2 people how does someone send a payment to someone they don’t know?
+You might be thinking ok the Lightning Network connects 2 people.
+How does someone send a payment to someone they don't know?

-This is similar to my favorite industry (jokingly) and that is network marketing.
-You know someone and they know someone and through that 1 person, you can reach someone else.
+This is similar to my favorite industry (jokingly), and that is network marketing.
+You know someone, and they know someone, and through that 1 person, you can reach someone else.

-Someone can create another version of the Network (such as in another language) and all versions can work together thanks to something known as the bolt protocol.
+Someone can create another version of the Network (such as in another language), and all versions can work together thanks to something known as the bolt protocol.

-It’s important to know that The Lightning Network isn’t a cryptocurrency and doesn’t have its own token.
-It’s just a peer-to-peer payment system that runs on top of Bitcoin.
+It's important to know that the Lightning Network isn't a cryptocurrency and doesn't have its own token.
+It's just a peer-to-peer payment system that runs on top of Bitcoin.

 The possibilities of the (LN) are really interesting.
-In the future who knows maybe you could go to a job and get paid per hour or minute due to this network!
+In the future, who knows, maybe you could go to a job and get paid per hour or minute due to this network!

 Maybe with TV you could pay per hour (I would like that).

-Oh, and what is interesting is the Lightning Network can do more than just send crypto around.
-Maybe it’s used to send messages from your smart home to your smart car?
+Oh, and what is interesting is that the Lightning Network can do more than just send crypto around.
+Maybe it's used to send messages from your smart home to your smart car?

-Who knows how people will figure out how to use this technology?
-Many inventions are used differently than how the creator thought the invention would be used.
-A classic example of this would be Viagra that was used for heart problems, but women loved it!
+Many inventions are used differently from how the creator thought the invention would be used.
+A classic example of this would be Viagra, which was used for heart problems, but women loved it!

 The network uses encryption layers called onion routing.
 Each node can only see the immediate node that it came from and the next node where it's going.